-When assessing your application for an approved arrangement, the Department of Agriculture, Water and the Environment considers:
+When assessing your application for an approved arrangement, the Department of Agriculture, Fisheries and Forestry considers:

 - the nature of the goods that will be managed under the approved arrangement